BlankTiger/hm/README.md

 This makes your configuration files more portable across different systems.

 Similar thing is implemented for the `aur` method.
 It will try to find the aur package manager that is installed.

+### UNINSTALL

+The `UNINSTALL` file is treated as a bash script.
+When `INSTALL` contains packages installed via methods other than `bash`, then this file is redundant, otherwise you can uninstall the package installed with `bash` method by specyfing how to do that in this file.

 ### DEPENDENCIES